 As part of the programme’s first phase, a report has been published which presents the results of a participatory evaluation of women’s social, cultural, economic, political, and institutional participation in the Medina of Tunis, particularly in the districts of Medina Centrale, Bab Souika, Bab Bhar, and Sidi el Bechir.

-Women’s Participation Assessment in the Medina of Tunis
+Workshop: Women’s Participation Assessment in the Medina of Tunis

-As part of the project’s first phase, Cities Alliance organized in Mars 2021 an in-person participatory assessment workshop.
+As part of the project’s first phase, Cities Alliance organized in March 2021 an in-person participatory assessment workshop.
 The event gathered key local stakeholders to discuss in-depth the economic, politic-institutional, spatial, and civic-cultural aspects of women’s participation.

 Femmedina Launch Event in December 2020